downlinko/downlinko.github.io/_posts/development/2018-07-23-download-install-curl-windows.md

 Then look no further!

-In this guide you’ll learn how to download the executable…
+In this guide, you’ll learn how to download the executable…

 …and how to configure it so you can use it from command line.